 Added by Rob Bignell on March 23, 2012 at 2:20pm —

 In his book Naturalist, famed American biologist and writer Edward O. Wilson describes his evolution as a biologist as beginning during in childhood when he wandered beaches each summer:

 “Hands-on experience at the critical time, not systematic knowledge, is what counts in the making of a naturalist.
-Better to… Continue
+Better to be… Continue

 Added by Jenni Frankenberg Veal on March 22, 2012 at 10:23am —